ejbkdb/RoboND-DeepLearning-Project/Writeup.md

      The decoders concatenation step concatenates the current input with the output of of the corresponding layer ahead of it.
      Concatenation steps help retain spatial information between layers.

      I created a filter variable within the fcn_model.
-However I did not tune it.
+However I did not tune it much.
 Modifying other hyperparameter values proved sufficient to achieve the project requirement.
 ```
 def decoder_block(small_ip_layer, large_ip_layer, filters):